-Heritage is managed during construction of the project through implementation of Construction Heritage Management Plans, which are accessible via our Library.
+Heritage has been managed during construction of the project through implementation of Construction Heritage Management Plans, which are accessible via our Library.

-Measures to minimise and avoid impacts to heritage include:
+Measures to minimise and avoid impacts to heritage included:

 - Grouping new utility services together and placing them in existing services trenches to minimise excavation;